pinatacolada/topskylppc/README.md

 # Disclamer
 Although - as its name suggests - the plugin is based on the TopSky ATM system, it is in no way affiliated with or endorsed by Thales Group.
 Similarities between plugin features and the real system are not entirely coincidental, but anyone planning to use the plugin as a real world training aid really should know better…

+# License

+topskylppc is available under the GPL-3.0 license.
+See the [LICENSE](LICENSE) file for more info.
+IASsure is bundled with topskylppc under the MIT license.
+See the [LICENSE](LPPC/Plugins/IASsure/LICENSE) file for more info.